Map Your Value Chain

 Deep Supply Chain Mapping

-This brief shares the methodologies and interventions GoodWeave uses to map supply chains fully.
+This brief shares the methodologies and interventions that GoodWeave uses to map supply chains fully.
 Although this brief primarily focuses on child labour, it contains broadly applicable insights into supply chain mapping best practices.

 Trado: New technologies to fund fairer, more transparent supply chains cover